kandikandi/swen222_rpg_game/README.md

 ### Summary ###

-Dreamland is a 1-2 player game.....
+Dreamland is a 1-2 player adventure game.

 ### Getting started ###

-To launch from Eclipse.....
+To launch from Eclipse click "Run as Java Application" and select "Main - control".
+A popup box "Run in Server?" will appear.
+Select "Yes".
+Enter a username.
+To add a second player.
+Click "Run as Java Application", but this time press "No" when "Run in Server?" popup box pops up.
+Enter second user name.

 ### Controls   ###

 Player movement is controlled with up, down, left, and right arrows.
+Space key attacks.
+Collectable objects such as keys and coins are automatically picked up when you walk over them, and can be dropped with the "drop" button.

 ### Packages: ###